LSE Frequently Asked Questions

 When do I need to submit my application?

-LSE new student applications are now being accepted until February 15, 2014.
-Students will only be admitted for fall term 2014.
-Students will not be admitted in winter, spring, or summer terms of 2014.
+LSE new student applications are accepted during Fall and Winter terms until February 15 of each year.
+Students are only admitted for fall term.
+Students will not be admitted in winter, spring or summer terms.